DIY Cheap Halloween Mantel Idea

 If you already have a large chalkboard this Halloween Owl takes less than an hour and costs one piece of white chalk.
-If you don’t want to purchase a chalkboard I have added some quick tutorials for you but this post is focused on creating the owl design for Halloween.
+Go ahead and skip past the next section on making a chalkboard.

 Buy or Make a Chalkboard

-To make a chalkboard purchase a large framed piece of art or mirror from the thrift store and give it several coats of black chalk paint.
-Make sure to let it dry between coats and add as many coats as the manufacturer of your chalk paint recommends.
+To make your own chalkboard the easiest way is to update an old picture.
+Purchase a large framed piece of art or mirror from the thrift store and give the surface several coats of black chalk paint.
+Make sure to let the chalkboard paint dry between coats and add as many coats as the manufacturer of your chalk paint recommends.
 Personally, I like Martha Stewart’s chalk paint which is what is used on this refurbished chalkboard.

-If you’re like me and can’t wait to find a good frame, go ahead and make one.
+If you prefer to make your own using wood.
 Purchase good grade 1/4″ thick plywood then sand it with fine sandpaper until it is as smooth as possible.
 Paint the plywood with several coats of black chalk paint.
 Make sure to let it dry between coats.
 Use whatever moulding you like, cut to length, glue the moulding to the plywood then add small finishing nails creating the frame.
 Make sure to clamp and let dry overnight before staining or painting the frame.

 Halloween Chalkboard Supplies